How to Use the Paris Metro

 Money| ©cottonbro

-Most people visiting Paris for a few days choose to buy the T+ metro ticket It is the cheapest and easiest option to use, although it is worth calculating whether a daily or weekly pass might be more cost-effective.
+Most people who visit Paris for a few days choose to use the single Metro-Train-RER ticket, which is the simplest way to pay for each journey, although it is worth calculating whether a daily or weekly pass might be more cost-effective.

-The T+ ticket is valid for a single journey, with the possibility of transferring between the metro, RER (only within Paris), trams and public buses within zone 1.
+The single Metro-Train-RER ticket is valid for a single journey, with the possibility of transferring between the metro, RER and trains within Île-de-France, provided you do not exit the system, for approximately 2 hours from the first validation.

-With a T+ ticket, you can access most of the city's attractions, including the most important museums in Paris.
-It is not valid for travel to airports, Disneyland Paris or Versailles, which require specific tickets.
+With a single Metro-Train-RER ticket, you can access most of the city's attractions, including the most important museums in Paris, as well as more distant areas such as La Défense, Versailles and Disneyland Paris.
+It is not valid for journeys to Charles de Gaulle or Orly airports, which have specific tickets or supplements.

 Paris Pass| ©AntisocialClub